-An award-winning recording artist – his debut recital CD won both the Choc de Classica and the Diapason découverte – Behzod released his first concerto disc in 2014 on Decca Classics which features Prokofiev’s Piano Concerto No 3 and Tchaikovsky’s Concerto No 1 with the Orchestra Sinfonica Nazionale della RAI under Juraj Valčuha.
+In North America, Behzod appears at the Hollywood Bowl, Blossom and Ravinia Festivals.
+He will make his debut with the San Francisco Symphony and returns to Dallas and Atlanta Symphony orchestras.
+Last season, Behzod gave his Stern Auditorium recital following his debut success at Carnegie Hall in 2015, and has appeared in concerts with Houston Symphony and the Pittsburgh Symphony Orchestra, Orchestre symphonique de Montréal and Minnesota Orchestra.
+An award-winning recording artist – his debut recital CD won both the Choc de Classica and the Diapason Découverte – Behzod released his first concerto disc in 2014 on Decca Classics, which features Prokofiev’s Piano Concerto No.3 and Tchaikovsky’s Concerto No.1, with the RAI National Symphony Orchestra under Juraj Valčuha.

-Born in Tashkent in 1990, Behzod began to play the piano at the age of five.
-He was a pupil of Tamara Popovich at the Uspensky State Central Lyceum in Tashkent, and studied with Stanislav Ioudenitch at the International Center for Music at Park University, Kansas City, where he is now Artist in Residence.
+Born in Tashkent, Uzbekistan, in 1990, Behzod began to play the piano at the age of five as a pupil of Tamara Popovich at Uspensky State Central Lyceum in Tashkent.
+He is an alumnus of Park University’s International Center for Music where he studied with Stanislav Ioudenitch, and now serves as the ICM’s artist-in-residence.

 For additional information please visit www.facebook.com/AbduraimovMusic.